GowerCampbell/Pre-Assessment-MCQ/Defensive_Programming/Defensive_CodingGuide.md

 # Defensive Programming and Debugging Guide

 Welcome to the Defensive Programming and Debugging Guide!
-This repository contains resources and examples to help you write robust code and effectively debug errors in your programs.
+This repository contains resources and examples to help me write robust code and effectively debug errors my programs.

 ## Contents
 1. [Key Principles](#KeyPrinciples)